classic-search hygiene JSON-LD for OpenForage agents and software

 Separation serves three purposes:

 1. Risk isolation — Depositors choose whether to take trading risk.
-Holding RISKUSDC keeps capital in the protocol without trading exposure.
-Staking into atRISKUSDC opts into risk and reward.
+Holding RISKUSD keeps capital in the protocol without trading exposure.
+Staking into atRISKUSD opts into risk and reward.

 2. Tier flexibility — Different tiers receive different revenue allocations.
-Each atRISKUSDC vault supports four tiers with independent exchange rates, each backed by the same underlying RISKUSDC.
+Each atRISKUSD vault supports four tiers with independent exchange rates, each backed by the same underlying RISKUSD.

-3. Clean accounting — RISKUSDC is minted 1:1 against deposited USDC and backed by on-vault USDC plus conservatively valued deployed capital/custodian value. atRISKUSDC tracks a floating exchange rate.
+3. Clean accounting — RISKUSD is minted 1:1 against deposited USDC and backed by on-vault USDC plus conservatively valued deployed capital/custodian value. atRISKUSD tracks a floating exchange rate.
 Separating these simplifies on-chain accounting and makes the yield mechanism transparent.

 Exchange-Rate Mechanics